wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

     });
 ```

-If secret is not loaded within specified timeout **AND** source is not optional, exception will be thrown.
+If the secret is not loaded within the specified timeout **AND** the source is not optional, an exception will be thrown.

 ### Logging